 The wider interests of the innocent party in the performance of the contract breaker’s primary contractual obligations will also be considered (i.e. so as to establish whether there is commercial justification for enforcing the clause).
 The commercial bargaining power of the parties at the time the contract was formed will also be taken into account; it seems unlikely that a Court would refuse to enforce a liquidated damages clause in a contract which was negotiated between legally represented parties of equal bargaining power.

 Our top tip: liquidated damages benefit both employers and contractors

 Many contractors object to liquidated damages clauses as they cannot see past the principal that it involves them making payment of sums to the employer.
 However, liquidated damages clauses can be a positive step for a contractor as they act as a limit on the contractor’s liability in the event of the specified default occurring.

 By agreeing to a liquidated damages clause contractors know the extent of their liability in the event of the specified default occurring.
 A well-negotiated liquidated damages figure could result in the contractor saving money when compared to general damages which may be awarded by a court, including the legal costs that the contractor will have needed to spend resolving the dispute.

 Many of our clients are now using liquidated damages clauses to their advantage, for example, when trying to stress the importance of meeting completion deadlines to employees and/or subcontractors as there is a figure in black and white for everyone to see the effect on the contractor of the project being delivered late.

-To find out how we can support your business in utilising liquidated damages clauses in your project procurement, please contact our Construction & Engineering team on 01332 340 211.
+To find out how we can support your business in utilising liquidated damages clauses in your project procurement, please contact our Property team on 01332 340 211.